 What can I achieve with wills and trusts?

-A WILL is a legal document that directs how a person’s assets should be distributed after they pass away.
+document that directs how a person’s assets should be distributed after they pass away.

 The will is your final “to-do” list for your stuff.
 It’s your chance to play puppet master from beyond the grave, directing who gets your prized collection of novelty mugs and that questionable artwork you bought at a garage sale.